 The American artist and political activist, Jenny Holzer has racked up a reputation for herself for her Inflammatory Essays over the years.
 From 1977 to 1982, her text-based Inflammatory Essays were typically displayed for the public in the formula of simply worded statements printed in bold.
 As a result of her contribution to the artwork, her work has been presented countless times in different exhibitions and retrospectives all over the globe.

 Holzer was not always known for her Inflammatory Essays.
 She did not start specializing in text as the foundation of her work until much later.
-Originally, she started off her career as an abstract artist that was inspired greatly by the principles of abstract expressionism.
-Although she was fairly successful in this area, Holzer was always on the lookout for a more modern way to communicate the fast-paced contemporary culture that was on the rise at the time during the late 1970s and 1980s.
+Originally, she started her career as an abstract artist that was inspired greatly by the principles of abstract expressionism.
+Although she was fairly successful in this area, Holzer was always on the lookout for a more modern way to communicate the fast-paced contemporary culture that was on the rise during the late 1970s and 1980s.

 The reaction of the public

-Motivated by the need to include discernible content in her work rather than abstract content, Holzer started placing words in her pieces typically in the form of scraps of newspapers, as well as book and magazine clippings.
+Motivated by the need to include discernible content in her work rather than abstract content, Holzer started placing words in her pieces, typically in the form of scraps of newspapers, as well as book and magazine clippings.
 Before she started displaying her work on a massive scale, she would first test the effects of her essays on regular passers-by.
-She quickly realized that her work had the power to engage the public, even when the public did not have any intentions of seeing it, moving them to think seriously and provoking them to start debates about certain issues.
+She quickly realized that her work had the power to engage the public, even when the public did not have any intention of seeing it, moving them to think seriously and provoking them to start debates about certain issues.
 It was this profound realization that encouraged her to keep pursuing her work.

 Jenny Holzer’s work on New York’s Times Square